cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

-Follow the steps listed below if Chef Automate encounters an error during data restoration.
+Follow the steps below if Chef Automate encounters an error during data restoration.

 1. Check the Chef Automate status.